Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TheArchitectureOfOpenSourceApplications.md

 ## The Bourne-Again Shell by Chet Ramey
 - change logs are important
-- introduce compatibility levels early, to notify uers of non-backward compatible changes
+- introduce compatibility levels early, to notify users of non-backward compatible changes

 ## Berkeley DB by Margo Seltzer & Keith Bostic